titan2016-droid/Scraper/README.md

 ## v10 Hotfix
 If Streamlit shows an ImportError on `youtube_transcript_api._errors`, update to v10.
 This version is compatible with multiple youtube-transcript-api layouts and pins the dependency.

+## v11 Fix: 0 results on Streamlit Cloud
+If you see `Early stop: consecutive videos below min_views` and 0 results, add a YouTube Data API key in the sidebar.
+This makes view counts reliable and allows Popular-first + early-stop to work.